OttoDIY/OttoDIYPython/README.md

 1) Install Micropython onto your microcontroller (I used a esp8266 nodemcu board)
 2) Upload these files on to the board ...
 Use uPyCraft or ampy
-3) run the Otto_allmoves_V9.py file from the REPL with the follwoing command
+3) run the Otto_allmoves_V9.py file from the REPL with the following command

 `>>> exec(open('./Otto_allmoves_V9.py').read(),globals())`